haydenee/gstreamer-rknn/README.md

+It is only written for rk3588 + yolo v5

 NV12 is the preffered output format if next element is mpp encoder, other formats (e.g. NV16) will require additional conversion step in mpp plugin.

 Reference: